bufbuild-ru/docs/docs/bsr/quickstart/index.md

 ### Configure SDK generation

 All that's required from your end is to publish your API like any other BSR module.
-This example client also uses the invoice API, so to enable its generated SDKs, follow the same steps you used for the tags API.Back in the `/server` directory:
+This example client also uses the invoice API, so to enable its generated SDKs, follow the same steps you used for the tags API.

+Back in the `/server` directory:

 1. Create a BSR repository for the invoice module: